diarmuidoconnor/ict-2021/topic05/topic.md

-#  React: Design and Routing.
+#  React: Introduction to Routing.

-Explain the Thinking in React design process.
-Introduct routing in a React app.
-Explore the Component composition pattern.
+See how to add navigation to a React app.